EskoRautiainen/2025-Microsoft-tools-project/README.md

 **I unfortunately cant show the Co-pilot features as we lost the permission for it soon after the course ended**

-Tools used in this project:
+Microsoft tools used in this project:
-PowerApps
-Co-pilot
-Power Automate
-Lists
-SharePoint
-Viva Engage
+PowerApps,  Co-pilot,  Power Automate,  Lists,  SharePoint,  Viva Engage

+Thank you!